kermitt2/biblio_glutton_harvester/Readme.md

 }
 ```

 Note: for harvesting PMC files, although the ftp server is used, downloads tend to fail as the parallel requests increase.
 It might be useful to lower the default, and to launch `reprocess` for completing the harvesting.
-For the unpaywall dataset, we have good results with high `batch_size` (like 200) because the distribution of the URL implies that requests are never concentrated on one server.
+For the unpaywall dataset, we have good results with high `batch_size` (like 200), probably because the distribution of the URL implies that requests are never concentrated on one server.

 Also note that: